What Is Camvets?

 Challenge: Getting up from and down to floor to play with his baby

 Challenge: Using his devices so that he can go back to school

 Challenge: controlling his devices without assistance

-Challenge: Automated hand stretching glove for spasticity
+Challenge: Automated hand stretching orthotic for spasticity

 CAMVETS grew out of our partnership with Israeli nonprofit, Restart, on their flagship program called Makers For Heroes.
 Challenge America led the U.S. delegation to the 2018 Makers For Heroes in Tel Aviv, Israel and witnessed the miraculous solutions and transformative experience that came out of it for our veterans and everyone involved.
 We were so inspired that we decided right then and there that we needed to bring it back to the U.S. And so CAMVETS was born.